 Attend Public Meetings

 Go to the Town’s Web site (www.washingtonct.org) and sign up to receive e-mail alerts about upcoming Town Meetings.
-When you attend these meetings you will witness participatory democracy in action—a Norman Rockwell tableau come to life.
-Not infrequently, momentous Town issues are resolved by a vote of fewer than 100 citizens.
+Often, momentous Town issues are resolved by a vote of fewer than 100 citizens.
 Join in and become one of those legislators!

 At the Town’s Web site, you can also find the meeting schedules and recorded minutes of the Town’s important boards and commissions—such as the Board of Finance, the Zoning Commission, the Inland Wetlands Commission, and the Planning Commission.